With 30 years’ experience, A/Prof Morton provides hope to his patients, and is dedicated to helping them navigate often complex haematology issues.

-Dr James Morton AM is an experienced clinical haematologist at Icon Cancer Centre South Brisbane and Icon Cancer Centre Chermside, and is Director of Haematology at Icon Group.
+A/Prof James Morton AM is an experienced clinical haematologist at Icon Cancer Centre South Brisbane and Icon Cancer Centre Chermside, and is Director of Haematology at Icon Group.
 He was born in Brisbane and received his Bachelor of Medicine, Bachelor of Surgery (MBBS) from the University of Queensland in 1987 (University Gold Medal).
-Dr Morton completed general internal medicine training in 1991 before undertaking specialist training in clinical haematology and stem cell transplantation at the Royal Brisbane and Mater Hospitals (1992-1995).
-From 1996 – 1997 Dr Morton was an international fellow at the prestigious Fred Hutchinson Cancer Centre, Seattle.
+A/Prof Morton completed general internal medicine training in 1991 before undertaking specialist training in clinical haematology and stem cell transplantation at the Royal Brisbane and Mater Hospitals (1992-1995).
+From 1996 – 1997 A/Prof Morton was an international fellow at the prestigious Fred Hutchinson Cancer Centre, Seattle.

-In 1998 Dr Morton returned to Australia as staff specialist at the Royal Brisbane and Women’s Hospital and joined Icon (formerly known as Haematology & Oncology Clinics of Australasia).
-He is an accredited specialist at Mater Private Hospital, Greenslopes Private Hospital, and Royal Brisbane and Women’s Hospital, and also regularly attends St Andrew’s Ipswich Private Hospital.
+In 1998 A/Prof Morton returned to Australia as staff specialist at the Royal Brisbane and Women’s Hospital and joined Icon (formerly known as Haematology & Oncology Clinics of Australasia).
+He is an accredited specialist at Mater Private Hospital, Greenslopes Private Hospital, and Royal Brisbane and Women’s Hospital.

-He is experienced in caring for a wide range of haematological conditions, both malignant and non-malignant, with particular interest in leukaemia, lymphoma, multiple myeloma, stem cell transplantation and clinical apheresis.
-Dr Morton has published widely in these fields.
+He is experienced in caring for a wide range of malignant and non-malignant blood disorders with particular interest in leukaemia, lymphoma, multiple myeloma, stem cell transplantation and clinical apheresis.
+A/Prof Morton has published widely in these fields.

-- Leukaemia Foundation of Queensland – Dr Morton was a Board Member from 2000 – 2008, creating and initiating the World’s Greatest Shave for a Cure
+- Leukaemia Foundation Queensland – A/Prof Morton was a Board Member from 2000 – 2008, creating and initiating the World’s Greatest Shave for a Cure